SQL Server Monitoring – Installation

 Go to the Build directory.

-Download the files FHSQLMonitor.pbix and FHSQLMonitor.sql.
+Download the files FHSQLMonitor.pbit and FHSQLMonitor.sql.

 Install and upgrade FHSQLmonitoring sql service